schrodlm/second-brain/cs/computer_architecture/machine instruction.md

 So finishing an instruction can be viewed as a finishing operation of specific functional unit, that also implies it can be seen as a **state change inside a [[CPU]]**

-What instruction can specific CPU execute is specified by its [[ISA]]
+What instruction can specific CPU execute is specified by its [[isa]]

 ## Processing instructions (instruction cycle)
 Processing of the instruction is done by CPU in a process called instruction cycle (also known as fetch-decode-execute cycle)